xmos/sw_usb_audio/doc/sw_audio.rst

 ``ConfigAudioPorts()`` function.
 Developers should not need to modify this.

-The L-Series device inputs MCLK and divides it down to generate BCLK and LRCLK.
+The XMOS device inputs MCLK and divides it down to generate BCLK and LRCLK.
 To achieve this, MCLK is input into the device using the 1-bit port ``p_mclk``.
 This is attached to the clock block ``clk_audio_mclk``, which is in